pjanthony2001/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:** If the `currentStateIdx` is at index `addressBookStateList.size() - 1`, the index of the last state, then there are no undone states to restore.
+**Note:** If the `currentStateIdx` is at index `states.size() - 1`, the index of the last state, then there are no undone states to restore.
 The call to `Model#rollForwardState()` will throw a checked exception, which will be caught and return an error to the user rather than attempting to perform the redo.

 </box>